 Will you be performing treatments in your own home?
-Aesthetic nurses should practice in a clinical setting, says HEE.
+HEE say Aesthetic Nurses should practice in a clinical setting.
 A clinic allows you to deal effectively with complications and emergencies.
 Carefully consider where your practice will take place.

 Don’t worry if you don’t have somewhere in mind yet – many clinics rent out rooms to Aesthetic Nurses.
 Practising in a clinic not complies with health and safety recommendations, increases patient safety, and exhibits your clinical professionalism.

 5. Independence… or isolation?

-Voluntary membership organisations like British Association of Cosmetic Nursing (BACN) can be a valuable source of professional support.
+Voluntary membership organisations like BACN can be a valuable source of professional support.
 Reputable training academies may also offer professional guidance after you graduate – enquire before booking.

 6. Ethical challenges